Rohitpalsingh7/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
 Artificial neural network model to predict whether customer will leave the bank or not.
+Based on information about customers 6 months ago, it will predict churn rate of customer in last 6 months.
 Architecture of ANN model consists of two hidden layers with 11 neurons each.

 ANN model is implemented using keras library in python and it used tensorflow backend.